augustinas1/MomentClosure.jl/docs/src/tutorials/using_momentclosure.md

 ## Model Initialisation

-[Catalyst.jl](https://github.com/SciML/Catalyst.jl) provides a comprehensive interface to modelling chemical reaction networks in Julia and can be used to construct models fully-compatible with MomentClosure.
-For more details on how to do so we recommend reading [Catalyst's tutorial](https://catalyst.sciml.ai/stable/tutorials/using_catalyst/).
+[Catalyst.jl](https://github.com/SciML/Catalyst.jl) provides a comprehensive interface to modelling chemical reaction networks in Julia and can be used to construct models fully compatible with MomentClosure.
+For more details on how to do so we recommend reading [Catalyst's tutorial](https://docs.sciml.ai/Catalyst/stable/introduction_to_catalyst/introduction_to_catalyst/).
 This way, the Brusselator can be defined as:
 ```julia
 using Catalyst
 rn = @reaction_network begin